goatgate/goatgate/README.md

 - 👋 Hi, I’m sriram
-- 👀 I’m interested in verilog,circuits,Eda tools, design of languages and Compilers
+- 👀 I’m interested in verilog,circuits,Eda tools, Language Design and Compilers
-- 🌱 I’m currently learning python and c++
+- 🌱 I’m currently learning python,ocaml and verilog
 - 💞️ I’m looking to collaborate on creating better opensource eda tools
-- 📫 How to reach me ...
+- 📫 How to reach me sriram.nimmala@icloud.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Verilog was made opensource in 1991

 <!---
 goatgate/goatgate is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.